minh6079/Notch-for-Windows/README.md

 # Notch for Windows
 Have a Windows computer and want to feel like you have the newest Macbook?
 You can by getting your very own notch!
+(Might work on mac, idk)

 A very basic method of getting the 'notch' on your computer, make sure to not use a monitor otherwise the monitor will magically get a notch XD